 MITRAL VALVE REPAIR EXPERTS

-Doctors Sabine and Jean-Hugues Bozon belong to the worldly known team to achieve open-heart surgery.
-Thanks to their many years practicing in this field, they now have a 86% success rate in mitral valve surgical repair in dogs.
+Doctors Sabine and Jean-Hugues Bozon, who are the only 2 vets diplomate of cardiopulmonary bypass sciences, belong to the worldly known team to achieve open-heart surgery.
+Thanks to their many years practising in this field, they now set up their own team of professionals (surgeon, instrumentalists, cardiologist, perfusionists, anaesthetists, highly trained nurses…).

 WHICH DOGS ARE AT RISK OF DEVELOPING DMVD?